 Duodectet: Twelves lines

-Doggerella: unit of lines in a piece of doggerel (term coined by Linda Sue Grimes)
+Doggetet: unit of lines in a piece of doggerel (term coined by Linda Sue Grimes)

-Rime (often spelled "rhyme)":
+Rime (often spelled, "rhyme")

 Cluster Rime: groups of riming words appearing along with unrimed words, AAABBBBCCDEED.

-End-rime: the most common rime, usually producing a consistent rime-scheme, such as the English sonnet: ABABCDCDEFEFGG
+End-rime: the most common rime, usually producing a consistent rime-scheme, such as the English sonnet: ABABCDCDEFEFGG.

-Internal rime: a line's final word riming with a word within the line: '"While I nodded, nearly napping, suddenly there came a tapping"
+Internal rime: a line's final word riming with a word within the line: '"While I nodded, nearly napping, suddenly there came a tapping."

-Scatter rime: appears in no definite scheme, AABCDDEFGG, but becomes apparent as it affects meaning (coined by Linda Sue Grimes)
+Scatter rime: appears in no definite scheme, AABCDDEFGG, but becomes apparent as it affects meaning (coined by Linda Sue Grimes).

-Slant rime, near rime, off rime: pairs of words that are merely close in rime: to-day / victory, tell / still, arm / exclaim.
+Slant rime, near rime, off rime: pairs of words that are merely close in rime: to-day / victory; tell / still; arm / exclaim.

 Forms of Poetry